Fitting into Ugandan Culture as a Westerner

 Uganda is relational:

-In Uganda – it takes a village to raise a child and in that village there is the family and during the holidays you find the urban, the middle class all returning to their roots, their village, their family, their parents, grand parents – life is relational here.
+In Uganda – it takes a village to raise a child, and in that village, there is the family, and during the holidays, you find the urban, the middle class all returning to their roots, their town, their family, their parents, grandparents – life is relational here.

-Emotions – such as Anger:
+Do not show Emotions – such as Anger or Frustration:

-Things do not always go your way or according to your expectations – the last thing you want to do here is explode – a huge cultural mistake – grin and bear it – keep quiet – that is the Ugandan way-confrontation with a Ugandan will often lead nowhere except distance – you will often hear “I don’t know.”
+Things do not always go your way or according to your expectations – the last thing you want to do here is to explode – a vast cultural mistake – grin and bear it – keep quiet – that is the Ugandan way-confrontation with a Ugandan will often lead nowhere except distance – you will often hear “I don’t know.”

 Do not vent your emotions even when irritated in a restaurant, but quietly share your feelings.